 Philodendron x evansii

 This Philodendron is a hybrid.
 Its’ leaves are large and lobed.
-You need to have plenty of room in your home if you want to care for one of these.
+You need plenty of room in your home if you want to care for one of these.

 Philodendron x wilsonii